ncatlab/nlab-content/pages/5/7/0/0/75/content.md

 # Mathematical foundations of category theory

+The problem with mathematical foundations of category theory is that in category theory we frequently speak of [[large category|large categories]], which it is tricky to deal with rigorously in the usual sort of set theories.

-The standard view seems to be to found category theory on a theory of sets and classes; see [the English Wikipedia\'s definition](https://secure.wikimedia.org/wikipedia/en/wiki/Category_%28mathematics%29#Definition), for example.
+One common view seems to be to found category theory on a theory of sets and classes; see [the English Wikipedia\'s definition](https://secure.wikimedia.org/wikipedia/en/wiki/Category_%28mathematics%29#Definition), for example.
 But the standard reference, Saunders Mac Lane\'s _Categories for the Working Mathematician_, assumes the existence of a universe (an inaccessible cardinal) instead.
 Both of these approaches rely on a distinction between *small* and *large* categories.
 There is a category of all [[small category|small categories]], but this category is not itself small; there is no category of all categories.

 Alexander Grothendieck needed more; he used what we now call [[Grothendieck universe]]s.
 He assumed that every set is contained within a universe; that is, for every cardinal number $\kappa$, there is a cardinal inaccessible from $\kappa$.
 (This is still a rather moderate axiom, compared to some of the large-cardinal axioms studied by set theorists.)
 Now one has a relative notion of small and large; the category of all $U$-small categories (where $U$ is some universe) is $U$-large but must be $U'$-small for some other universe $U'$, and there exists a category (which is both $U$-large and $U'$-large) of all $U'$-small categories.